May Gray: The Cloudy Secret Every Gay Traveler Should Know

 Relax!
 It’s just the marine layer!

 San Diego has a well-earned reputation as one of America's most LGBTQ+-welcoming cities.
-It's home to one of the country's most established gay neighborhoods, a beloved Pride celebration, and a culture of easy, open acceptance that runs from beachside dive bars to rooftop restaurants.
-But visit in May and you'll encounter something that surprises first-timers: May Gray.
+It's home to one of the country's most established gay neighborhoods (Hillcrest), a beloved Pride celebration, and a culture of easy, open acceptance that runs from beachside dive bars to rooftop restaurants.
+But visit in May and you'll encounter something that surprises first-timers: May Gray … or as we like to call it, May Gay.

 Far from ruining your trip, May Gray might actually be one of the best things that can happen to a gay traveler in San Diego.
 Here's why — and where to go when the clouds roll in.